peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

-The CSYNC {{!RFC7477}} inefficiency may be similarly treated, with the child sending a NOTIFY(CSYNC) message (with `qtype=CSYNC`) to an address where the parent (or a registrar) is listening to CSYNC notifications.
+The CSYNC {{!RFC7477}} inefficiency may be similarly treated, with the child sending a NOTIFY(CSYNC) message (with `qtype=CSYNC`) to an address where the parent operator (or a designated pary) is listening for CSYNC notifications.

 In both cases the notification will speed up processing times by providing the recipient with a hint that a particular child zone has